sveltejs/learn.svelte.dev/content/tutorial/03-sveltekit/03-loading-data/02-layout-data/README.md

 Instead, let's rename `src/routes/blog/+page.server.js` to `src/routes/blog/+layout.server.js`.
 Notice that the `/blog` route continues to work — `data.summaries` is still available to the page.

-Now, create a layout for the post page:
+Now, add a sidebar in the layout for the post page:

 ```svelte
 /// file: src/routes/blog/[slug]/+layout.svelte